 Residential Treatment Center

-Our residential treatment center strives to offer the best quality of care in not only our treatment programs or therapy protocols, but also in providing a healing environment in our clients’ housing and residential settings.
+Our residential treatment center strives to offer the best quality of care in our treatment programs and therapy protocols.
+We strive to provide a healing environment in our clients’ housing and residential settings.

 When clients first come to Northern Arizona Center for Addiction, they enter our full-time residential living facility.
 In this safe, comfortable environment we can provide around-the-clock, medically supervised treatment programs.
-The time spent in residential living varies from client to client, but usually lasts 3-4 weeks, and gives patients time to detox, stabilize, and begin their recovery toward sobriety.
+The time spent in residential living varies from client to client.
+However, residential usually lasts 3-4 weeks.
+This gives patients time to detox, stabilize, and begin their recovery toward sobriety.

 In residential living we provide full medical assessments, lab work, psychiatric and therapeutic evaluations, and develop individualized treatment programs.
-When you decide to get help and come to NACA’s residential living facility you will receive specialized attention from our expert clinical staff and caring, understanding support staff.
+When you decide to come to NACA’s residential living facility you will receive specialized attention from our expert clinical support staff.
 This is where your healing will begin.

 After you are ready to move out of residential living, we will help you make the transition to our sober living environment.